GuangrongZhao/RGBE-Gaze/README.md

 **gazepoint** folder offers **gazepoint.csv**, the introduction of different type of gaze reference data can be found in  (https://usabilityin.ru/wp-content/uploads/2017/12/Gazepoint-API.pdf).

 In addition, the **gazepoint** folder include another two '.txt' file.
-- **time_win.txt** records the Windows system time provided by function 'time.time()' in Python, the second line represents the moment when the computer received the first ACK message of gazepoint are recorded.
+- **time_win.txt** records the Windows system time provided by function 'time.time()' in Python, the second line represents the moment when the computer received the first ACK message of gazepoint.
-- **time_cpu.txt** records the CPU timestamp provided by function 'cv2.getTickCount' of OpenCV, the second line represents the moment when the computer received the first ACK message of gazepoint are recorded.
+- **time_cpu.txt** records the CPU timestamp provided by function 'cv2.getTickCount' of OpenCV, the second line represents the moment when the computer received the first ACK message of gazepoint.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />